 Possible Values Meaning BAP, Active Mode The Bandwidth Allocation Protocol (BAP) knows three different options for negotiating a bandwidth change.
-It behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is initiated if applicable.
+It behaves as follows in Active Mode: Call Request: one of the two communica- tion partners wants to add a B-channel; is initiated if applicable, but not accepted.
 Callback Request: the remote terminal is requested to add a B-channel; is not initiat- ed but accepted if applicable.
-Link Drop Request: one communication partner wants to drop a B-channel; drop- ping is initiated or accepted if applicable.
+Link Drop Request: one communication partner wants to drop a B-channel; dropping is initiated if applicable, but not accepted.

-Table 7-17: Mode = BAP, Active Mode
+Table 6-17: Mode = BAP, Active Mode